jesseValkama/cv_project_cpp/README.md

 ### Installing

-First you need to install the packages (and dataset?).
+First you need to install the packages (and datasets?).
 In addition, you need to install the correct versions of compilers builders and IDEs.

 ### Executing program